 Household income down 8.2 percent since Obama took office, study shows

-Median household incomes have fallen 8.2 percent since President Obama took office and continue to drop despite the official end of the recession, a new study shows.
+Obama took office and continue to drop despite the official end of the

 Data compiled by Sentier Research found that since the economic recovery technically began in June 2009, median household income has dropped 5.7 percent.
 As of August, that median income was $50,678 -- also down 1.1 percent from the month prior.